coderamen666/srd-v3.5-md/epic/epic-feats.md

 character can choose to make it more powerful than normal by adding +20 to the DC required to create it and multiplying its price by 5.
 If the item or substance deals damage, double the damage dealt.
-If the item or substance doesn't deal damage, double the duration of its effect.
-If the item or substance doesn't deal damage and doesn't have a specific listed duration (or has an instantaneous duration), double all dimensions of its area.
-If the item or substance doesn't fit any of these categories, then it cannot be affected by this feat.
+If the item or substance doesn’t deal damage, double the duration of its effect.
+If the item or substance doesn’t deal damage and doesn’t have a specific listed duration (or has an instantaneous duration), double all dimensions of its area.
+If the item or substance doesn’t fit any of these categories, then it cannot be affected by this feat.
 See the Craft (alchemy) skill description.

-### Automatic Quicken Spell [\[Epic\]]{.small} {#automatic-quicken-spell}
+### Automatic Quicken Spell <span class="small">\[Epic\]</span>

 **Prerequisites:** Quicken Spell, Spellcraft 30 ranks, ability to cast 9th-level arcane or divine spells.